-This award recognises a student that has shown outstanding educational growth.
+This award recognises a student who has shown outstanding educational growth.
 Among the qualities required are: a consistently diligent and conscientious approach to studies, resilience, curiosity and passion in their own academic journey.

-Selected by the DP Coordinator (Y12-Y13) and recognised at the BMIS graduation ceremony or Awards assembly.
+Selected by the DP Coordinator (G11-G12) and recognised at the BMIS graduation ceremony or Awards assembly.